top of page

 Step 6: After the Appeal Hearing

-2. LA arranges suitable full-time education within 15 days of final decision if exclusion is upheld.
+2. LA arranges suitable full-time education within 15 days of final decision if the exclusion is upheld.

 3. If reinstated, the headteacher must readmit the learner on the specified date.